hazzaRR/ExerciseClassification/README.md

 - `matplotlib`
 - `Flask`

 Clone the repository to your local machine and navigate to the project directory.
-Run the following command to preprocess the data:
+Run the following command to preprocess and format the data:

 python format_data.py

-This will preprocess the data and save it in the `data` directory.
+This will preprocess the data and save it in the `formatted_data` directory located in the `data` directory.

-To create the datasets, run the following command to preprocess the data:
+To create the datasets, run the following commands:

-python create_train_test_splits_datasets.py
+1. python create_train_test_splits_datasets.py - to create the 50:50 train-test split .ts files consisting of Harry's Data

+2. python create_datasets.py - to create a single .ts file consisting of all the all the data from Harry

+3. python create_datasets.py - to create a  train .ts file consisting of all the all the data from Harry and a test .ts file consisting of Barnaby's data

 To train and evaluate the models, run the following command:

-python main.py

-This will train the models and save the results in the `results` directory.
+1. python run_experiments.py - This will train the models and save the results in the `results` directory for the 50:50 datasets

+2. python cv_run_experiments - This will train the models and save the results in the 'cv_results' directory for the 10-fold cross-validation experiments

+3. python independent_experiment - This will train the models and save the results in the 'independent_model_results' directory for the person independent experiments

 ## Results

-The accuracy scores and confusion matrices for the trained models are saved in the `results` directory.
-The Rocket model achieves the highest accuracy score of 98.9%.
+The accuracy scores and confusion matrices for the trained models are saved in the `results`, 'cv_results' and 'independent_model_results' directories.
+The Rocket model achieved the highest accuracy score of 99.2%.

 ## Conclusion

 This project demonstrates the effectiveness of time series classification algorithms in predicting gym exercises from time series data.
 The Rocket model outperforms the other models in accuracy, suggesting that it may be the most suitable model for this task.

+## Prototype Experiments

+This project also conducted a pilot study before running the main experiments.
+All the scripts and results from this are located in the 'Prototype' directory.

 ## Running Flask Server